American-Magnetics-Inc/multi-axis-operation/README.md

 ## What's new? ##

 The app is now distributed with Linux and macOS ready-to-use binaries, along with the x64 and x86 Windows support.
-The Linux deployment folder format is improved and should deploy more reliably.
+The Linux deployment binary format is updated and should deploy and run more reliably on various Linux distributions.

 #### External App/Script Execution Feature with "Special Variables"